-CW hits the mark with ARROW, a thrilling, suspenseful series centering on a modern-day superhero who could likely hold his own in a duel with the more infamous cloaked vigilante of Gotham City fame.
+CW hits the mark with this thrilling, suspenseful series centering on a modern-day superhero who could likely hold his own in a duel with just about any comic-book hero.
 As superheroes go, Arrow ranks high on appeal thanks to a secretive double life, a genuine desire to oust the bad guys, and a heartwarming affection for the people he cherishes most.
-Not being hard on the eyes is a bonus, too, as is the fact that his "superpower" is a learned (and thus achievable) skill rather than a supernatural gift (like flying), but it's the subtleties of his personality and his compassion for humanity that are his greatest attributes.
+He's also easy on the eyes, and his "superpowers" are learned (and thus achievable) skills rather than a supernatural gift (like flying), but it's the subtleties of his personality and his compassion for humanity that are his greatest attributes.

 Even so, Arrow/Oliver isn't a faultless hero, and his methods raise some interesting, relevant issues.
 Who should decide the punishment for crimes?
 Is violence ever the answer?
 When, if ever, is it forgivable to take justice into your own hands?
-Granted, Starling City is an extreme example of the socioeconomic fallout from concentrated power and wealth, but there are some parallels to current events, and with a little effort from parents, this dark series could shed some light for teens on the possible effects of certain financial and judicial practices.
+Oliver's decision, after killing villains in the show's first season, to dispatch bad guys without snuffing out their lives, is another rich topic for discussion.
+Granted, Starling City (later called Star City) is an extreme example of the socioeconomic fallout from concentrated power and wealth, but there are some parallels to current events, and with a little effort from parents, this dark series could shed some light for teens on the possible effects of certain financial and judicial practices.

 Families can talk about...